cornel-abang/cmams/README.md

-Quality Management & Accountability Monitoring System - QMAMS
+## Case Management & Accountability Monitoring System - CMAMS

 This is a tool for Managing the Quality of service offered by FHI360, a nonprofit human development organization.
 More here: https://www.fhi360.org/about-us

-Essentially, it is a system for monitoring, managing, and evaluating the daily working activities of Case Managers in the Cross River State district.
+## What is CMAMS?

+CMAMS is designed to provide adequate Human Resource Management & Optimization.
+A single system that helps the organization keep an eye on key progress indicators and cut down on endless manual processes, within the organization - entrenching automation.